BranchMetrics/web-branch-deep-linking-attribution/README.md

 Branch methods are stored in a queue, so even if the SDK is not fully instantiated, calls made to it will be queued in the order they were originally called.
-If the session was opened from a referring link, `data()` will also return the referring link click as `click_url`, which gives you the ability to continue the click flow.
+If the session was opened from a referring link, `data()` will also return the referring link click as `referring_link`, which gives you the ability to continue the click flow.

 The init function on the Branch object initiates the Branch session and creates a new user session, if it doesn't already exist, in